CUBRID/cubrid-manual/en/sql/transaction.rst

 *   Your transaction(index 2 ...): This means that the index of the transaction that was rolled back due to timeout while waiting for the lock is 2.
 The transaction index is a number that is sequentially assigned when the client connects to the database server.
 You can also check this number by executing the **cubrid lockdb** utility.

-*   (... user1@host1|9808): *cub_user* is the login ID of the client and the part after @ is the name of the host where the client was running.
+*   (... user1\@host1|9808): *cub_user* is the login ID of the client and the part after @ is the name of the host where the client was running.
 The part after| is the process ID (PID) of the client.

 *   IX_LOCK: This means the exclusive lock set on the object to perform data update.
-For details, see `Lock Mode Types And Compatibility <#syntax_syntax_tran_lock_determin_3105>`_.
+For details, see :ref:`lock-mode`.
 *   user1@host1|csql(9807), user1@host1|csql(9805): Another transactions waiting for termination to lock **IX_LOCK**

 That is, the above lock error message can be interpreted as meaning that "Because another client is holding **X_LOCK** on a specific row in the *participant* table, transaction 3 which running on the host *cdbs006.cub* waited for the lock and was rolled back as the timeout has passed."

 If you want to check the lock information of the transaction specified in the error message, you can do so by using the **cubrid lockdb** utility to search for the OID value (ex: 0|636|34) of a specific row where the **X_LOCK** is set currently to find the transaction ID currently holding the lock, the client program name and the process ID (PID).
-For details, see `Checking Lock Status <#admin_admin_db_lock_htm>`_.
+For details, see :ref:`lockdb`.
 You can also check the transaction lock information in the CUBRID Manager.

 You can organize the transactions by checking uncommitted queries through the SQL log after checking the transaction lock information in the manner described above.
-For information on checking the SQL log, see `Broker Log <#admin_admin_service_broker_log_h_7586>`_.
+For information on checking the SQL log, see :ref:`broker-logs`.

 Also, you can forcefully stop problematic transactions by using the **cubrid killtran** utility.
-For details, see `Killing Transactions <#admin_admin_db_killtran_htm>`_.
+For details, see :ref:`killtran`.

+.. _transaction-isolation-level:

 Transaction Isolation Level
 ===========================